eth-clients/goerli/README.md

 - Website: https://goerli.net

+:warning: Goerli will be **deprecated as of January 2023**.
+It will be supported long term for another 12 month.
+Please consider using [Sepolia](https://github.com/eth-clients/sepolia) moving forward.

+## History

-Goerli Testnet is the first proof-of-authority cross-client testnet, synching Geth, Nethermind, Hyperledger Besu, and others.
+Goerli Testnet was the first proof-of-authority cross-client testnet, synching Geth, Nethermind, Hyperledger Besu, and others.
 This testnet was a community-based project and completely open-source.
 It was born in September 2018 during [ETHBerlin](https://ethberlin.com) and has been growing in contributors ever since.

-:warning: Goerli testnet will be merged with the Prater proof-of-stake beacon chain.
-This will mark the end of the permissioned proof-of-authority phase and everyone will be able to run a validator for Goerli.
+The Goerli testnet was merged with the Prater proof-of-stake beacon chain.
+This marked the end of the permissioned proof-of-authority phase and everyone is now able to run a validator for Goerli.
 Therefore, **this repository contains both Goerli execution-layer and Prater consensus-layer configurations**.

-Run `geth --goerli` or `besu --network=goerli` to sync the testnet.
-The Chain ID is `5`.
-Native integrations are available for MetaMask, Infura, Alchemy, etc.

 ## Meta data: Goerli